 Setting up a web shop so your business can sell online can be straightforward and very beneficial to your company.
-Many companies start off selling products offline before realising the internet’s potential.
-Dell.com is one of the largest ecommerce sites in the world, but like many they started by selling their products through retail outlets.
+Many companies start off selling products offline through retail outlets before realising the internet’s potential.

 So, is ecommerce right for your business?